Consumer Credit Act

 Get advice

 Working out your options can be complicated.
 You may want to get independent advice before you decide what to do.
 An adviser may be able to help you to negotiate with your lender.
-You can get free, specialist advice from a housing aid centre, citizens advice bureau.
+You can get free, specialist advice from mabs.ie.
 Many agencies have specialist advisers who can help you work out what option is best in your situation.
-Use Advice Services to find a service in your area.